What The Locals Know

 If you’re wanting to eat out, arguably the best place in the area is Peppermint Bay in Woodbridge, about 4kms south from here.
 The food is good and reasonably priced and its setting right on the water is lovely.
 They’re open daily (from 11am) and Thursday – Saturday nights for dinner.
 They now accept bookings.

-There is also Pashas Turkish Restaurant, which is open Wednesday - Sunday (10am – 7.30pm).
+There is also Pashas Turkish Restaurant (new owners), which is open Wednesday - Sunday (10am – 7.30pm).
 They do takeaways, as well as having an eating area.
-The food is also delicious.
+The food now includes Australian-style food and not as much Turkish food as there used to be.
 They are in Ferry Road – the same one you’d use to get to the ferry for a Bruny Island trip.

 Another place to eat in the evening is the Oyster Cove Inn in Kettering – about 1.5km from us.
 They offer a pub menu, as well as an a la carte one.
 It has lovely views of the nearby marina.
 If you eat at the a la carte restaurant, you would need to book (I can do this for you.
 Closed on Sunday nights).